 Did the script cause problems on set?

-There were a lot of revisions being made on the fly, where were said, "OK, this person couldn't be here, or this location went away, so how do we fix this?"
+There were a lot of revisions being made on the fly, where we said, "OK, this person couldn't be here, or this location went away, so how do we fix this?"
 I remember having brainstorming sessions, and people tossing out ideas.
 What ended up onscreen is probably quite a bit different from where they were originally headed, in some ways, probably for the better, and in some ways probably for the worse.

 So overall, was this something you were glad you got to do?